mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/README.md

 ![image](https://user-images.githubusercontent.com/29856783/191961272-c030dd4d-3d62-434a-8306-3838e8c6fe37.png)

-# Usage
+# Usage / Configuration

 ## Overview

+This does not come as a integration, you can set up by clicking something in the HomeAssistant GUI.

+There is not "installation", more a "configuration".
+For this you need to add some information to the home assistant configuration files:

-I use the Visual Studio Code Server add-on for configuration.
-In the screenshot the relevant files for the sungrow integration are highlighted:
+Use the Visual Studio Code Server add-on for configuration.
+In the screenshot the relevant files for the sungrow integration are highlighted, which you need to modify:
 ![image](https://user-images.githubusercontent.com/29856783/156320105-6eb9448d-301c-4c81-9d2a-ded83840a3aa.png)